turingschool/front-end-curriculum/lessons/module-2/context-and-this-keyword.md

 ### Takeaway notes

 * We can confirm that our previous two rules still apply.
-* The value of `this` is set when the above ES5 function is executed.
+* The value of `this` is set when the above ES5 function is invoked, rather than where it's declared.
 </section>

 <section class="note">